gb-it/codejam-cap-nodejs/exercises/03/readme.md

 user@host:~/bookshop
 ```

-Note: The `sqlite3` command line utility is not related to the `sqlite3` NPM package you just installed; it came from the installation of SQLite itself as described in the [prerequisites](../prerequisites.md).
+Note: The `sqlite3` command line utility is not related to the `sqlite3` NPM package you just installed; it came from the installation of SQLite itself as described in the [prerequisites](../../prerequisites.md).

 ### 6. Dig into the link between the CDS definitions and the artefacts in the database

-Looking at the tables in the `bookshop.db` database we see that there are two pairs of names; one prefixed with `CatalogService` and one prefixed with `my_bookshop`.
+Looking at the tables in the `bookshop.db` database we see that there are two pairs of names; one pair prefixed with `CatalogService` and the other pair prefixed with `my_bookshop`.
 If you guessed that the `CatalogService`-prefixed artefacts relate to the service definition and the `my_bookshop`-prefixed artefacts relate to the data model, you are correct.

 In this step you'll look briefly at what these artefacts are and how they are created.